tri-hariyadi/test_smbci/school-library-client/README.md

 ```

 #### 5. open web app on http://localhost:5173/

-If you use `docker` and `docker-compose`, you can run a single package project and its server application with a single
-command without the hassle of running the client and server applications individually.
-Follow the guide here: [Run Application Using docker-compose](https://github.com/tri-hariyadi/test_upscale/blob/master/README.md)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.